neorning97/Master-s-thesis/scripts/3D_models/README.md

 would be noisier and more sensitive to individual bead positions at the chromosome ends.

-**Why Mann-Whitney U instead of a t-test?**
+**Why Mann-Whitney U instead of a t-test or Wilcoxon?**
-The distribution of centroid distances across structural models is not assumed to be normally distributed.
-The Mann-Whitney U test is a non-parametric alternative that tests whether one condition tends to produce systematically larger or smaller distances than another, without assuming a particular distribution shape.
+The distribution of centroid distances across structural models is not assumed to be normally distributed, which rules out a t-test.
+Wilcoxon signed-rank would also be inappropriate because it requires *paired* data, and there is no natural pairing between an individual WT model and an individual T1 or C1 model, they are independent structural ensembles.
+The Mann-Whitney U test is the correct non-parametric choice for comparing two unpaired groups, testing whether one condition tends to produce systematically larger or smaller distances than another without assuming a particular distribution shape.

 **Why are some models skipped?**